nealnsharma/arrowsquaregame/README.md

 # Signpost
 ## Based on Signpost from Simon Tatham's Portable Puzzle Collection

-Signpost is played on a W×H rectangular grid of square cells.
-All but one of the squares is annotated with an arrow pointing horizontally, vertically, or diagonally.
-The remaining square—the goal—is annotated with a star.
-Some squares contain distinct numbers between 1 and W⋅H. The first and last squares in sequence (those numbered 1 and W⋅H) are always numbered.
-The puzzle may be set to have free ends, in which case the first and last squares may appear anywhere on the board.
-By default, there are no free ends and the first and last squares are in the upper-left and lower-right corners, respectively.
+Signpost is played on a W×H rectangular grid of square cells and every square is annotated with an arrow pointing horizontally, vertically, or diagonally besides the goal square which has a star.
+The first and goal square in sequence are the only squares numbered.
 The idea is to connect the squares into a sequence from square 1 to W⋅H. Each square is connected to another that is in the direction of its arrow such that all the squares are connected.
 If a square initially has a number, it must be the number of that square in the sequence of connected squares.

 >The following are descriptions of the files: